wizardyesterday/R82xxTunerTester/README.txt

 spectrum server (and wait for an ack), with the result that a power measurement can be made.
 The cycle then repeats, based upon the numbe of measurements that were specified by the user.
-The user can type 'm' to  command the radio to set the receive IF gain, and type 'e' which will result in the coordinator notifying both the radio server and the spectrum server to terminate execution.
-Te coordinator wil also terminate execution.
+For manual mode, the user can type 'm' to  command the radio to set the receive IF gain, followed by a power measurement, and type 'e' which will result in the coordinator notifying both the radio server and the spectrum server to terminate execution.
+The coordinator wil also terminate execution.
-Initially, I was going to have the coordinator execute in a loop a user- specified number of times and perform terminate processing.
-I decided that it was more appropriate to provide an interactive approach so that the user could see some sort of feedback on a per-measurment basis.
-The coordinator will then autoincrement the parameters sent to the radio server and spectrum server.
-It's easy enough to make the coordinator operate in a fully automatic mode if desired.
-I may specify that as a command line option

-it will exit.
+The coordinator execute in a loop a user-specified number of times and perform it will exit.
+For automatic mode, the same actions, stated above, will occur with no user interaction.
+That is, the loop will be executed the user-specified number of times, and after the loop exits, the radio server and spectrum server will be told to terminate execution, and the coordinator will also terminate execution.

+2.0 Building the application
 To build this application, type 'sh buildSystem.sh'.
 To remove executable files, type 'sh clean.sh'.

-I'll improve this file later.